How to Select Random Rows from a List in Google Sheets

 Our example list consists of 14 rows and 3 columns, starting in cell A5 and ending in cell C18.

 Let’s first select a random sample of 4 items from this Google Sheets list using a single formula.
-There are several ways to write the formula, but it quickly becomes hard to understand.
+While possible, this approach has significant drawbacks that make it impractical for regular use.

 This example is available in this Google Sheet, in case you’d like to make a copy to follow along.